elastic/integrations/packages/ti_crowdstrike/docs/README.md

 The CrowdStrike Falcon Intelligence integration collects two types of data: IOC and Intel Indicator.

+Both the endpoints are related to the threat intelligence.
+Intel Indicators provide information about a hash, particularly related to malware and threat types, while IOC provides information about the detection of an IPv4 address, including severity, platforms, and global application status.

 Reference for CrowdStrike Falcon Intelligence APIs - https://falcon.crowdstrike.com/documentation/page/a2a7fc0e/crowdstrike-oauth2-based-apis. -> Go to the Accessing CrowdStrike API specification and find the API reference link for your cloud environment region.

 NOTE: Your Base URL depends on your cloud environment region.